0cjs/sedoc/ee/6502/README.md

     1  Z    zero        most instrs with a result
     0  C    carry       SEC/CLC; ADC, SBC, CMP, ASL/LSR/ROL/ROR

+`V` is an XOR between `C` and the carry from bit 6 to 7.
+(This is true in decimal mode, too; so it's never a decimal overflow.)

 The following instructions affect specific flags ([pm1976] pp.24).
 Additionally, `RTI` and `PLP` always set all flags.